ntack93/BBSBOT/README.md

 # BBS Chat Bot

-BBS Chat Bot is a Python application that functions as a BBS Teleconference Bot with a MajorMUD mode for sending its responses as Gossips.
+BBS Chat Bot is a Python application that functions as a BBS Teleconference Bot.
 The application provides a graphical user interface (GUI) built with Tkinter, allowing users to configure connection settings, toggle modes, and manage favorite BBS addresses.

 ## Features

 - Connect to a BBS using a specified host and port.
 - Toggle between ANSI and RIPscript terminal emulation modes.
-- Enable "Mud Mode" to prepend "gos " to messages, useful for games where chatting is referred to as "Gossip".
 - Manage favorite BBS addresses with the ability to add and remove favorites.
 - Save and load favorite addresses from local storage.
 - Use `!search <keyword>` for web searches.